 Define the scope of your project

 Decide what your group is agreeing to work on.

 As stakeholders learn more about climate and consider specific assets that may be threatened, individual visions of your broad goals may diverge.
 To keep the scope of your effort manageable, continue returning the focus to the group’s shared interests.

 With the goal of reaching consensus on the project’s scope, invite all stakeholders to describe their view of the larger group’s problem or opportunity.
-Based on the input, work to delineate the scope of the problem active stakeholders are willing to tackle.
+Based on the input, work to delineate the scope of the problem that your active stakeholders are willing to tackle.
 Iterate as necessary to define the problem you hope to solve, including acknowledging other problems or issues you agree not to address.
 In most cases, the more clearly you define the problem, the easier it will be to find a solution to match it.

-» Record stakeholders’ comments and develop a clear statement of the problem this group intends to address.
+Take a step: Record stakeholders’ comments and develop a clear statement of the problem this group intends to address.

-If the results of your explorations suggest that assets or resources your group values are threatened by climate and weather, continue to Step 2.
+If the results of your explorations suggest that assets or resources your group values are threatened by climate and weather, CONTINUE TO STEP 2.
 If the answer is no, make plans to consider the question again at some point in the future, and develop your answer within the context of any circumstances that have changed.